RedouaneElyakhlifi/Symfony-RESTapi/README.md

 Coming up:

 Users authentication to update only their own posts.
+And SECURITY.

 A REACT app will be in a future repository.